How to avoid Crowds at the 5 Most Beautiful Lakes in Banff National Park

 We found a spot only about 200 m (0.12 mi) south of the crowds, and had Bow Lake all to ourselves.
 We took a dip into the ice-cold water and tanned underneath the pleasant summer sun.
 After days of hiking, this was a perfect moment of relaxation!

 However, If you are looking for action instead.
-Then, I would suggest to hike the Bow Lake Lookout Trail.
+Then, I would suggest hiking the Bow Lake Lookout Trail.
 This hike starts from the Peyto Lake Lookout, where it curves to the left.
-A short 4.5 km (2.8 mi) loop trail will take you to the best elevated view of the stunning Bow Lake as well as Peyto Lake.
+A short 4.5 km (2.8 mi) loop trail will take you to the best-elevated view of the stunning Bow Lake as well as Peyto Lake.
 For more information on how to get there, click here.

 Continuing the drive along the Icefields Parkway from Bow Lake towards the north, you will find two exquisite blue lakes in the heart of the Canadian Rockies.
 The Waterfowl Lakes are an idyllic setting of two beautiful lakes surrounded by dramatic snowy mountain peaks to the south end of the Upper Waterfowl Lake.
 What makes this lake truly unique is Mt.
 Chephren in the backdrop.